tbrowder/Raku-Modules/README.md

     rm -rf /var/lib/apt/lists/*
     apt-get update

-    echo "Removal of rakudo-pkg is complete."
+    echo "Removal of 'rakudo-pkg' is complete."
     exit

 Note the removal does not delete anything in any users' home directory, so there may be `raku`- or `zef`-related artifacts remaining in those places.